Visits-workshops

 By the way, what is it about being Jewish?

-For students from CM2 to 5th grade
+For the students of CM2, 6th and 5th grade

 On the eve of the Second World War, more than 300,000 Jews lived in France.
 So, what does it mean to be Jewish?
 From objects, melodies and images, the students discover several facets of Judaism.
 Listening to nursery rhymes in Yiddish, Judeo-Spanish, Hebrew and Arabic serves as a support for creating an illustration.